xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 * Katalon Studio version 7.6 onwards
 * An active Katalon Studio Enterprise license

-You can set request timeout and maximum response size via script by using built-in functions of Katalon Studio.
+You can set request timeout and maximum response size via a script using the built-in functions of Katalon Studio.

 **Request Timeout**